-Look for a Short Trial or Money Back Guarantee
+Look for a Short Trial of a Proxy Server or Money Back Guarantee

 In reality if you’re looking for reliable proxies with usable IP addresses then companies will need to protect them and carefully manage their use.
 The development of automated and rotating proxies like these has certainly helped this management.
 They can at least directly control the concurrent use of their IP addresses and rotate them so there’s a fresh IP with every HTTP or connection request.
 This is especially useful for protecting valuable resources like residential addresses or those reserved for specific platforms.

 So if you’re looking to test out a companies proxy service you need to be realistic.
 The better companies now strongly avoid using free trials of any sort in order to protect their networks.
 Most though appreciate that people do want to at least confirm that they are suitable for intended use.

 For example my favored proxy providers are Storm Proxies who do offer a variety of very short trials on their different products.
 None are free although they all offer money back guarantees with a time depending on which proxies you are using.
 The dedicated private proxies for instance have a short two hour trial, the residential ones have twenty four hours money back window and most of the others you can get a refund for up to 48 hours.
 It’s not a long time but sufficient to ensure that the proxies are suitable for your needs and more importantly the guarantee is honored.